Vivekroy286/demochat/README.md

 # Vchat
 Vchat is a real-time video confrencing application built using Node.js and Socket.io, designed for seamless communication between users.
+## Description:
-Description: This project was made for learning how to signal WebRTC SDPs using Javascript WebSocket and django-channels to make multi-peer video conferencing systems.
+This project was made for learning how to signal WebRTC SDPs using Javascript WebSocket and django-channels to make multi-peer video conferencing systems.
 ## Features
 Real-time Messaging: Instantaneous message delivery between users.

 User Authentication: Simple username-based authentication for joining chats.

 Typing Indicators: Displays when a user is typing a message.

 Message History: Persists chat history for current session.
-User Online Status: Indicates active users in the chat room.
-Emojis and Reactions: Supports emojis for expressive messaging.

 ## Demo
 View a live demo of vChat [here](https://vchat-990c.onrender.com).
 ## Screenshots: